Callulina laphami: Ecology

 C. laphami is found in humid montane forests, sometimes occurring in the vicinity of streams and sometimes on drier ridges.
 It hides under rocks or logs during the day and at night can be found clambering in bushes and low trees a metre or two off the ground.
 Its breeding habits are unknown but it is likely that juvenile frogs develop directly from eggs laid on the ground without an intervening larval stage.

 Status

 The block of forest in which C. laphami lives has an area of about 16.5 km2 and is surrounded by cleared land which is unsuitable habitat for this forest-dwelling species.
 Although the forest parcel consists of two forest reserves where the frog receives some protection, small-scale logging and human encroachment continues inside the reserve boundaries.
-At the moment the frog is present in reasonable numbers but its restricted range makes it at risk from even small alterations to its environment, and the International Union for Conservation of Nature has rated its conservation status as "critically endangered".
+At the moment the frog is present in reasonable numbers but its restricted range makes it at risk from even small alterations to its environment, and the International Union for Conservation of Nature gives its conservation status as critically endangered.
+Scientists attribute the habitat loss affecting the frog to urbanization, logging, and grazing.